 Consumers, learners and members alike expect personalised experiences.
 In fact, 79% of association members say it’s very or somewhat important to get targeted and valuable content.
 As a result, providing meaningful and relevant information is one of the most important value-added services an association can offer.
 So, it’s time to say goodbye to the old one-size-fits-all approach.

 Personalisation requires an in-depth understanding of what your members want and need from your association.
 By collecting member data, your association can deliver a more targeted and personalised experience.
 Luckily, with learning technology solutions, it’s not just possible but also affordable and easy!

 By understanding your members’ career stages, interests and behaviours, you know what kind of content and value your members are after.
 You can also survey your members to get better insights into their needs, wants and opinions on the benefits you offer.

 And by providing customised experiences based on the data, you’re letting your members know that you understand them.
 This, in return, results in a more meaningful relationship with your members.
 By kicking off the relationship with personalised experiences, your members are more likely to stay engaged and continue exploring your messaging in the future.

 4. Fresh Content

 By utilising learning technology, your association can build high-quality content courses for your members quickly and cost-effectively.
-Authoring tools like Genie provide a great way for you to do this.
+Authoring tools, like Growth Engineering Authoring Tool, provide a great way for you to do this.
 And even better, you can easily tweak content and update it when it becomes outdated!
 As such, you can still benefit from your older content without having to break the bank to update it!

 Your association should also take advantage of the experts within the association to create quality content.
 User-generated content means that you benefit from your most valuable asset: your members.
 It improves engagement, lets you capture informal learning and improves organisational knowledge.
 Benefitting from your members also strengthens the authority and branding of your association.